wdbm/stream_monitor/README.md

 In this example configuration, `recording.csv` is a filepath to monitor for changes and `30` is the time in seconds within which the filepath should change.

-When the program `stream_monitor` is executed, it imports the configuration and runs in a continuous loop, sending a Pushbullet alert whenever it detects that a stream is not being updated in its expected update time.
+When the program `stream_monitor` is executed, it imports the configuration and runs in a continuous loop, sending an alert whenever it detects that a stream is not being updated in its expected update time.
 The script has options for the configuration filepath, alarms, checking interval and verbosity (see `stream_monitor --help`).